anubhavanu22/Ebay_WebSite/README.md

 3. Start the server using
 4. Open the application in your browser at

-## Our Contributers

-Raj
-amir
-akshay
-utkarsh
-anubhav

-## Contributing

-Contributions to the project are welcome!
-To contribute, follow these steps:

 1. Fork the repository
 2. Create a new branch for your changes
 3. Make your changes and commit them